dancodermachine/Super-Bowl-Data-Exploration/README.md

 * What is the points difference distribution?

 Images were created using the following Python Libraries: Matplotlib & Seaborn.
-The findings were presented in a PDF Documents.
+The findings were presented in a PDF Document.

 ## Software Used